soggybag/js-react-native-q4/README.md

 ## Course Overview

-This class is focussed on building native iOS and Android apps using React Native and related tools and technologies.

-Taking this class you will learn React, React Native.
-You will also learn Reactive programming principals, and component based design and architecture.
+Taking this course you will learn to create iOS and Android apps from a single codebase written in JavaScript.
+You will learn React Native a frame for building truly native apps from JavaScript.
+Using React you will build apps using a component architecture and unidirectional data flow.
+This is an interesting alternative to traditional MVC architectures.
+You will manage app state using Redux.
+Redux is predictable state container built from functional programming concepts.

 ## Prerequisites

 To get the most out of this class you must have a good understanding of HTML, CSS, and JavaScript.
+While you don't have to be an advanced JavaScript programming, you need to have a good understanding of basic JavaScript syntax, methods, and objects.

-- FEW 101
+FEW 101 would be a good prerequisite.

-## Competencies & Objectives
+## Competencies & Outcomes

 1. Build apps using a Reactive paradigm.
 2. Use a single code base to deploy apps to multiple platforms.
 3. Construct applications using a component based architecture.
 4. Implement apps built around a functional state container.

-## Syllabus
+## Syllabus Topics

 - [Intro](./00-intro)
     - What is React native?